alexemanuelol/RustPlus-Discord-Bot/README.md

 # Documentation

-*docs/documentation.md* includes a detailed guide to all available commands.
+*docs/documentation.md* includes a detailed guide to all available commands and all the configuration settings.

 [Documentation](docs/documentation.md)